rutefig/zklings/CONTRIBUTING.md

 - Make sure to put in some helpful links, and link to sections of The Book in `exercises/yourTopic/README.md`.
 - In the exercise, add a `// TODO: …` comment where user changes are required.
 - Add a solution at `solutions/yourTopic/yourTopicN.rs` with comments explaining it.
-- Add the [metadata for your exercise](#exercise-metadata) in the `rustlings-macros/info.toml` file.
+- Add the [metadata for your exercise](#exercise-metadata) in the `zklings-macros/info.toml` file.
-- Make sure your exercise runs with `rustlings run yourTopicN`.
+- Make sure your exercise runs with `zklings run yourTopicN`.
 - [Open a pull request](#pull-requests).

 ### Exercise Metadata